 If you want to optimize for voice queries, you need to adopt a conversational tone in your blog posts and content.
 You also need to get straight to the point, as you should answer the main question in just a few sentences.
 “How to” questions are the most commonly used in voice search. 🎙️

 We also recommend using structured data to increase organic traffic due to voice search in your blog posts.

 Less Keywords, More Topics

 When it comes to optimizing according to an entity rather than a keyword, topics are a great help.
-Natural language processing helped develop the indexing and ranking of content that fits the main topic without it being mandatory to have the exact keyword users are searching for. 💬
+Natural language processing helped develop the indexing and organic ranking of content that fits the main topic without it being mandatory to have the exact keyword users are searching for. 💬

 Search Intent Targeting